 Thompson Recycle Company credits its success to a focus on meeting customers’ needs without exception or excuse that was learned from Robert Thompson, Thompson-McCully’s founder and father of company president John Thompson.

-Our plants have logged more than 1,200 moves and recycled more than 30 million tons of asphalt.
+Our plants have logged more than 1,800 moves and recycled more than 37 million tons

 With a background in marketing and project management, heavy equipment definitely is not in Lynne’s wheelhouse.
 She joined the company in 2017 and has brought her project skills to improving office process and function.
 She is responsible for HR and office staff for Thompson Recycle Company.
 And she is proud that she now knows the difference between a loader and an excavator.